The impact of static distortion waves on superlubricity: Results and discussion

-\textbf{Chemisorbed TCP on Pt(111)} has a very large static friction coefficient, with lateral forces being larger than the vertical force.
+Chemisorbed TCP on Pt(111) has a very large static friction coefficient, with lateral forces being larger than the vertical force.
 We note that we did not allow for the sliding of the atoms of the metal substrate, which may in the case of chemisorbed TCP offer less resistance to lateral movement.
-Conversely, commensurate physisorbed adlayers show significantly lower static friction coefficients of approximately \num[retain-zero-exponent]{0.9e0} to \num{1.2e2}, which are $2$ orders of magnitude smaller than in the chemisorbed adlayer.
+Commensurate physisorbed adlayers show significantly lower static friction coefficients of approximately \num[retain-zero-exponent]{0.9e0} to \num{1.2e2}, which are $2$ orders of magnitude smaller than in the chemisorbed adlayer.
 In both cases, the friction coefficients are largely isotropic.
 Notably, commensurate adlayers of TCP have a static friction coefficient that is half an order of magnitude smaller than that of commensurate adlayers of naphthalene.
 This is a result of the small corrugation of the molecule-substrate interaction, which is $1$ order of magnitude smaller than that of naphthalene on Cu(111).
-The pseudo-incommensurate adlayer of physisorbed TCP exhibits anisotropic static friction coefficients, with the minimum of \num{1.0e-2} to \num{0.3e-1} being found in the $[1,0,\bar{1}]$- and $[\bar{1},0,1]$-direction.
-These results are comparable to those of a pseudo-incommensurate adlayer of naphthalene.
-Compared to that the static friction coefficient of the optimised structure is minimally larger (\num{5.0e-2} to \num[retain-zero-exponent]{6.0e0}) and the directional dependence becomes isotropic.
-This friction coefficient is $2$ orders of magnitude smaller than that of the commensurate adlayer of physisorbed TCP.
-Importantly, the static friction coefficient of the pseudo-incommensurate and the optimised structure differ by only half an order of magnitude, which is significantly smaller compared to the difference of more than two orders of magnitude we find for naphthalene on Cu(111).
-This is because the formation of static distortion waves in pseudo-incommensurate adlayers of TCP is suppressed by attractive molecule-molecule interactions, in contrast to naphthalene adlayers, where molecule-substrate interactions are dominant.
+The pseudo-incommensurate adlayer of physisorbed TCP exhibits anisotropic static friction coefficients, with the minimum of \num{1.0e-2} to \num{0.3e-1} being found in the $[1,0,\bar{1}]$- and $[\bar{1},0,1]$-directions. \reviewerchanges{We attribute this anisotropy to, (A) ``grooves'' in the PES (see figure \ref{fig:figure1}c) that allow the molecule to move in the $[1,0,\bar{1}]$- and $[\bar{1},0,1]$-directions without encountering large barriers and (B) a maximal lattice mismatch in the respective primitive directions.} These results are comparable to those of a pseudo-incommensurate adlayer of naphthalene.
+Compared to that the static friction coefficient of the optimized structure is minimally larger (\num{5.0e-2} to \num[retain-zero-exponent]{6.0e0}) and the directional dependence becomes isotropic.
+This friction coefficient is $2$ orders of magnitude smaller than that of the commensurate adlayer of physisorbed TCP. \reviewerchanges{Importantly, when comparing physisorbed TCP and naphthalene we find that the static friction coefficients exhibit a significantly different behavior when optimizing the respective pseudo-incommensurate structures: In the case of physisorbed TCP the friction coefficient increases by half an order of magnitude, whereas, in the case of naphthalene the friction coefficient increases two orders of magnitude.} This is because the formation of static distortion waves in pseudo-incommensurate adlayers of TCP is suppressed by attractive molecule-molecule interactions, in contrast to naphthalene adlayers, where molecule-substrate interactions are dominant.